 - The employee is receiving employee benefits

-This is an easier process than it sounds and LITRG provide step-by-step guidance on the website.
+This is an easier process than it sounds and the Low Incomes Tax Reform Group provide step-by-step guidance on the website.

-The website also looks at what running a payroll involves – basically it is the process by which the PA’s wages are paid and appropriate deductions (like PAYE tax) made.
+Their website also looks at what running a payroll involves – basically it is the process by which the carer’s or personal assistant’s wages are paid and appropriate deductions (like PAYE tax) made.
 In recognition that not all individual employers will want to run their own payroll, there is also guidance on finding a payroll provider to help with payroll tasks.

 Paying wages– ‘Real time information’ (RTI) is the system used for sending payroll information to HMRC – usually every payday.